-Pag
+Page

-GENERAL INFORMATION
+GENERAL INFORMATION I

-SUMMARY OF THE OFFERING
+SUMMARY OF THE OFFERING VIII

-INTRODUCTION
+INTRODUCTION 1

-Purpose of the Bonds and the Plan of Finance
+Purpose of the Bonds and the Plan of Finance 1

-The Institution
+The Institution 1

 The Bonds

-Security for the Bonds

-Additional Bonds
+Additional Bonds 2

 Outstanding Indebtedness

-Redemption

 Book-Entry Only System and Global Clearance Procedures

-Certain Information Related to this Offering Memorandum
+Certain Information Related to this Offering Memorandum 3

-ESTIMATED SOURCES AND USES OF FUNDS
+ESTIMATED SOURCES AND USES OF FUNDS 4

-PLAN OF FINANCE
+PLAN OF FINANCE 4

-THE BONDS
+THE BONDS 5

-Description of the Bonds
+Description of the Bonds 5

-Redemption

-Partial Redemption of Bonds
+Redemption 5

 Notice of Redemption

-Effect of Redemption
+Effect of Redemption 8

 Selection of Bonds for Redemption

 BOOK-ENTRY ONLY SYSTEM AND GLOBAL CLEARANCE PROCEDURES

-Clearing Systems
+Clearing Systems 99

-Clearing and Settlement Procedures

 General

-Certificated Bonds
+Certificated Bonds 14

-SECURITY FOR THE BONDS
+SECURITY FOR THE BONDS 14

-General
+General 14

-Certain Funds and Accounts Established by the Indenture
+Certain Funds and Accounts Established by the Indenture 15

 CERTAIN U.S. FEDERAL TAX CONSIDERATIONS

 U.S. Holders

 Non-U.S. Holders

-Foreign Account Tax Compliance Act ("FATCA")-U.S. Holders and Non-U.S. Holders.

 CERTAIN ERISA CONSIDERATIONS

 UNDERWRITING

 CONTINUING DISCLOSURE

 APPROVAL OF LEGALITY

 INDEPENDENT ACCOUNTANTS

 RATINGS

 MISCELLANEOUS 24

 CERTAIN INFORMATION CONCERNING THE INSTITUTION

-HARVARD UNIVERSITY FINANCIAL REPORT - FISCAL YEAR 2021
+HARVARD UNIVERSITY FINANCIAL REPORT - FISCAL YEAR 2023

-SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE

-PROPOSED FORM OF OPINION OF COLINSEL TO THE INSTITUTION A DDENIDIY D
+PROPOSED FORM OF OPINION OF COUNSEL TO THE INSTITUTION